-Cervus Defence were recently contracted to package a discrete experimentation managed service, acquiring and integrating state of the art simulation and stimulation capabilities, inside an Urban Operations training area.
+Cervus Defence were recently contracted to package a discrete experimentation managed service, acquiring and integrating state of the art; wearables, simulation and stimulation capabilities, inside an Urban Operations training area.

 An operationally focused customer established a requirement to look at the best means to address a specific need for higher levels of resilience and robustness in the context of close combat stress experienced by its combat units in ongoing operations, and how to apply the learning derived from this across a force comprised of both regular and national service soldiers.
 A particular area of interest, one common to a number of leading armed forces, was the potential benefit of “screening in” soldiers for close combat duties.

 A notable background feature of the project was the need to build trust and confidence with a client cautious about managed service, consultancy and decision support services delivered by outside parties, and to manage carefully culturally nuanced issues around stress, mental toughness and resilience.

 Cervus Defence were therefore contracted through our experimentation partners, Saab Technologies UK, to design and implement a discrete experimentation managed service, acquiring and integrating state of the art simulation and stimulation capabilities, inside a complex Urban Operations training area.